BOYARB/yarbScan/README.md

 python yarbscan.py
 ```

-A quick tool.
-Simply enter the website's IP address, and you'll see results, including whether the port is open or not.
-The tool focuses on the most common web ports.
+# Main idea

+1: View the most popular ports on the site Option

+2: View information about a specific port Option

+3: Determine if a port is open or closed